testdouble/test_data/README.md

 default, data is loaded in a transaction and intended to be rolled back to the point _immediately after_ the data was imported after each test.
-This way, your test suite only pays the cost of importing the SQL file once, but each of your tests can enjoy a clean slate free of potential data pollution from prior tests.
+This way, your test suite only pays the cost of importing the SQL file once, but each of your tests can enjoy a clean slate that's free of data pollution from other tests.
 (This is similar to, but separate from, Rails fixtures' [use_transactional_tests](https://edgeguides.rubyonrails.org/testing.html#testing-parallel-transactions) option.)